GuildOfCalamity/TaskList/README.md

 * Finish language conversions and link additional `x:Uid` tags.

 ## 🎛️ Usage
 * You can run this as a normal desktop app.
-Tooltps are provided for each action.
+Tooltips are provided for each action.
 * If the database is absent, a new one will be created.
 * `Alt-A`/`Ctrl-A` Adds a new task.
 * `Alt-S`/`Ctrl-S` Saves any changes.